Antivirals and nMABs for non-hospitalised COVID-19 patients: coverage report

 Overview

-This OpenSAFELY report has been rapidly developed to support monitoring the ongoing roll-out of antivirals and neutralising monoclonal antibodies (nMABs) for the treatment of COVID-19, based on the population of 23.4m people registered with practices that use TPP SystmOne software.
-Since January 2022, this report has been updated approximately bi-monthly, as new data arrives, and will continue to be updated as needed.
-Consequently, there are likely to be some small changes made between the some versions.
+This OpenSAFELY report has been developed to support monitoring the ongoing roll-out of antivirals and neutralising monoclonal antibodies (nMABs) for the treatment of COVID-19, based on the population of 25.1m people registered with practices that use TPP SystmOne software.
+Since January 2022 this report has been updated several times to include new data.
+Consequently, there are likely to be small changes between some versions.

 Note that currently the clinician-assigned risk group for patients receiving Paxlovid or Remdesivir is not available.
 While we’re able to assign high risk groups to about 70% of these patients by implementing the NHS Digital logic, the other 30% are most likely identified via non-digital routes.
 For now, where results are broken down by high risk cohort and no high risk cohort is able to assigned, these patients are excluded.